Articles | By Stanley F. Chalvire | 01/22/25

 • Approval of NDA or equivalent

-If the three phases of the clinical trial process are used as triggers for milestone payments, the license agreement should be clear whether these are achieved by “completion” or “satisfactory completion”.
+If the three phases of the clinical trial process are used as triggers for milestone payments, the license agreement should be clear whether these are achieved by “completion” or “satisfactory completion” of the milestone.
 The licensee would prefer the latter, as it would indicate that the development is progressing satisfactorily.
-The licensor, on the other hand, would obviously prefer the former because the licensor will be paid the milestone payment even if the licensee is not satisfied with the results of the clinical trial.
-In order to avoid the possibility of disagreement of what constitutes “satisfactory completion”, you might provide in the license agreement that commencement of the next phase of the clinical trials is deemed to evidence satisfactory completion of the preceding phase (e.g., commencement of Phase II clinical trials means that Phase I clinical trials have been successfully completed).
+The licensor, on the other hand, would prefer the former because the licensor will be paid the milestone payment even if the licensee is not satisfied with the results of the clinical trial.
+In order to avoid the possibility of disagreement of what constitutes “satisfactory completion,” the license agreement may provide that commencement of the next phase of the clinical trials is deemed to evidence satisfactory completion of the immediately preceding phase (e.g., commencement of Phase II clinical trials means that Phase I clinical trials have been successfully completed).

 Practice Tips